 Setting Up a Goal for a Contact Form

 This goal is fairly easy to set up.
 To begin, you are going to log in to Google Analytics.
-Once you are logged in, you are going to go to the “Admin” section in the top left of Google Analytics.
+Once you are logged in, you are going to go to the “Admin” section in the bottom left of the page.
 From there you are going to look at the “View” section on the far right, and select the third item called “Goals.”

 For the goal “Type,” choose “Destination”: